valtyr/prisma-kysely/.changeset/tame-pets-draw.md

 "prisma-kysely": minor
 ---

-allow generation of runtime enums to a separate entrypoint
+Add option to output runtime enums to a separate file (Thank you @juliusmarminge! 🇸🇪🎉)